mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Bob might wish to remove himself the group and send a Remove Proposal to do so (see
 {{Section 12.1.3 of ?RFC9420}}).
 Because Bob
 cannot send the Commit, an existing member must do so.
-Commits can apply to multiple Proposals, in which case all the listed changes are applied.
+Commits can apply to multiple valid Proposals, in which case all the listed changes are applied.

 It is also possible for a Commit to apply to an empty set of Proposals